dredhezad1/Portfolio/E-commerce Analysis with PowerBI/README.md

 # Global E-Commerce Performance & Unit Economics Analysis

 ## Executive Summary

-This project features a multi-layered interactive dashboard suite built to analyze a **$1.49M e-commerce marketplace**.
-By synthesizing data across Sales, Marketing, and Operations, I identified critical "profit leaks" in shipping and returns, quantified a **27% loyalty value capture gap**, and proposed a budget reallocation strategy to stabilize a declining **2.45 ROAS**.
+This project features a multi-layered interactive dashboard suite built to analyze a $1.49M e-commerce marketplace.
+By synthesizing data across Sales, Marketing, and Operations, I identified critical "profit leaks" in shipping and returns, quantified a 27% loyalty value capture gap, and proposed a budget reallocation strategy to stabilize a declining 2.45 ROAS.
+Additionally, Row-Level Security (RLS) was implemented in Power BI to ensure secure, role-based access to data, allowing users to view only the information relevant to their region or responsibilities while maintaining data privacy and governance.

 ## Deep Dive: Dashboard Analysis (5-Page Report)